ileathan/embed-miner/README.md

 `miner.html` uses `leat-stratum-proxy.js` on the back end and pulls `leat-mine.js` from the server to the client.

-For it to work on your own server you serve the `leat-mine.js` file and run the `leat-stratum-proxy.js` file somewhere.
+For it to work on your own server ysee the full installation section bellow, and read every README.

 # Usage